 When it comes to changing the way you eat, you should always do it carefully and intentionally.
 As you plan out a new diet, consider adding supplements.
 They will improve the way your body breaks down and absorbs the food you consume.

-Probiotics and digestive enzyme supplements can make a huge difference in how you fuel your body.
+Probiotics and digestive enzyme supplements, including some HGH-based supplements such as Sermorelin Acetate, can make a huge difference in how you fuel your body.
 Probiotics and digestive enzymes help with digestion and support the body’s ability to absorb nutrients.
 This is hugely important when your body is powered by lesser amounts of food.

 Remember, whole-body wellness is about giving your body the nutrients it needs to power you through your day.
 If your main goal is weight loss, focus your intermittent fasting not just on restricting what you eat but on making sure the calories you do consume count.